 Gwynne Valley Ski Area is a ski area located in the province of Alberta in Canada.
 The resort is in the town of Wetaskiwin, AB.

 Gwynne Valley Ski Area is not a part of any nationwide lift ticket system.
 Passes such as Epic, IKON, or Mountain Collective allow pass holders to ski at multiple mountians with a single purchase.
-Unfortunately, none of those passes with with Gwynne Valley Ski Area.
+Unfortunately, none of those passes work with Gwynne Valley Ski Area.
 To purchase season passes, you'll need to visit Gwynne Valley Ski Area's website.

 Gwynne Valley Ski Area Terrain Overview